jhou1/docker-rbd/README.md

 ## Verifying your rbd server is functional

 Run `oc exec rbd-server -- ceph health`, when you see **HEALTH_OK**, your rbd server pod is ready.
-If you haven't seen it, wait a short time before it is successfully deployed.
+If you haven't seen it, wait a short time until it is successfully deployed.

 # Creating Persistent Volume and Claim
 Run `oc get pod rbd-server -o yaml | grep podIP`, the ip of the pod is then used for you to access the rbd server.